-Non-executive Director
+Non-Independent Non-executive Director

-Mr Chin Fook Lai is a Non-Executive Director of the Company and was appointed to the Board since January 2003.
-He was last re-elected as a Director in April 2016.
+Mr Chin Fook Lai was first appointed to the Board on 9 January 2003.
+Mr Chin was last re-elected as a Director on 28 April 2016.

 Mr Chin has more than 30 years of experience in the plastic injection moulding industry.
-Mr Chin is currently the Managing Director of Cheso Machinery Pte Ltd, which he joined in 1993.
+Mr Chin is currently the managing director of Cheso Machinery Pte Ltd, which he joined in 1993.
 Prior to that, he was the sole proprietor of Cheso Engineering Works for over a decade and held various technical and supervisory positions in the plastic injection moulding industry.